biosimulations/biosimulations/docs/concepts/conventions/simulation-experiments.md

 Simulation tools are encouraged to support a simpler subset of the features of `sedml:repeatedTask` that is sufficient to describe multiple independent simulation runs.

 - **`sedml:repeatedTask`**: Simulation tools should support `resetModel="True"` as described in the SED specifications; the model specifications and initial conditions should be reset.
 Simulator state such as the states of random number generators should not be reset.
 When `resetModel="False"`, simulation tools should support limited preservation of the state of simulations between iterations.
 Simulation tools should accumulate changes to the specifications of the model(s) involved in the task.
-Simulations tools should not copy the final simulation state from the previous iteration to the initial state of the next iteration.
+Simulation tools should not copy the final simulation state from the previous iteration to the initial state of the next iteration.

 - **Sub-tasks**: Successive subtasks should be executed independently, including when they involve the same model.
 The final state of the previous sub-task should not be used to set up the initial state for the next sub-task.

 - **Shape of model variables for the results of repeated tasks**: Repeated tasks should produce multi-dimensional results.
 The first dimension should represent the iterations of the main range of the repeated task.
 The second dimension should represent the sub-tasks of the repeated task.
-The results of sub-tasks should be ordered in the same order the sub-tasks were executed (in order of their order attributes).
+The results of sub-tasks should be ordered in the same order -- the order of their attributes -- that the sub-tasks were executed.
 The result of each sub-task should be reshaped to the largest shape of its sibling sub-tasks by padding smaller results with `NaN`.
 Each nesting of repeated tasks should contribute two additional dimensions for their ranges and sub-tasks.
 The final dimensions should be the dimensions of the atomic tasks of the repeated task (e.g., time for tasks of uniform time courses).

 ## Canonical order of execution of tasks

 For reproducibility, simulation tools should execute tasks in the order in which they are defined in SED-ML files.

-Furthermore, because the order of execution can affect the results of simulations, in general, each task should be executed, including tasks which do not contribute to any output.
+Furthermore, because the order of execution can affect the results of simulations in general, each task should be executed, even those which do not contribute to any output.
 This is particularly important for simulation tools that implement Monte Carlo algorithms.
-One exception is tasks whose results are invariant to their order of execution such as most deterministic simulations.
-Such tasks can be executed in any order or in parallel.
+One exception is tasks whose results are invariant to their order of execution, such as most deterministic simulations, which can be executed in any order or in parallel.